robang74/tinycore-editor/README.md

 how to NOT manage IT senior people.

-Born by asking for an emergency immediately available single-use workaround, it successively grew with a long series of small feature additions out of any project planning and without any architecture design or redesign.
+Born by asking for an emergency immediately available single-use workaround, it successively grew with a long series of small features addition out of any project planning and without any architecture design or redesign.
 In other
 words: in adding a new feature as little redesign as possible has been done.